-Heart 7, Shenmen, is probably the most used and the most important point along the Heart acupuncture channel, which runs from your armpit to the tip of your small finger.
+Heart 7, Shenmen, is probably the most used and the most important point along the Heart acupuncture channel.
+The Heart channel runs from your armpit to the tip of your small finger.

-The Heart channel, however, actually starts in the heart organ itself, deep in your chest.
-It sends one branch down to connect with the small intestine organ, and another branch up beside the oesophagus and over your face to the tissues round your eye.
+Where the Heart channel actually starts, however, is in the heart organ itself, deep in your chest.
+It sends one branch down to connect with the small intestine organ.
+Another branch rises up beside the oesophagus and over your face to the tissues round your eye.

 A third branch goes to the lung and emerges in your armpit at Heart Point 1 and that’s the branch on which all the Heart channel acupuncture points lie, including this one.

 Acupuncturists in some traditions prefer not to treat the Heart channel, choosing instead to treat the Pericardium or one of the other Fire channels.

 They argue that we should treat the Heart zangfu-organ with great respect.
 Also, that when treating it one ought to concentrate instead on the other 11 zangfu-organs.
 The argument suggests that, had they been in good condition, we wouldn’t have needed to treat the Heart.

 I have some sympathy with this view, but I do treat the Heart channel points and they are very effective.

 There is another point with the same name, Shenmen, in the ear.
 It is mainly used for sedating or calming the Mind.
 It doesn’t seem to strengthen the Heart zangfu or channel.